orcasound/aifororcas-podcast/README.md

 - Each page/session gets a unique URL (via the `sessionid` URL param), that you can use to share if you find something interesting
 - Refer to the instructions on the page for how to edit model predictions or create annotations
-- The progress bar tracks the current "round" of unlabelled sessions for whom annotations have been submitted
+- The progress bar tracks the current "round" of unlabelled sessions for which annotations have been submitted
 - If you aren't sure, or want to see a new one, `skip & refresh` loads a random (un-annotated) session without submitting anything

 ## Dataset Creation